fairdataihub/SODA-for-SPARC/README.md

 </p>

 Although we would highly encourage you to use SODA for the entire organization and submission process of your dataset, SODA is designed such that you are not bound to using the software for all of the steps: you can perform desired steps from SODA and others outside.

+## Full Documentation

+See the [Wiki](https://github.com/bvhpatel/SODA/wiki) for our full documentation, including details about each features and how to use them as well as guidance for using and modifying our source code.

 ## Issues and Feedback
 To report any issues with the software, suggest improvements, or request a new feature, please open a new issue via the [Issues tab](https://github.com/bvhpatel/SODA/issues).
 Provide adequate information (operating system, steps leading to error, screenshots) so we can help you efficiently.
 Alternatively, you could also use [our feedback form](https://docs.google.com/forms/d/e/1FAIpQLSfyUw2_NI1-2tlAr8oB5_JcJ_yjTB-zUDt9skfGjNU9qjITwg/viewform?ts=5e433bea).
 The feedback form is also accessible directly in the user interface of SODA.